denizsurmeli/random-graph-generator/README.md

 ## Usage

 Boost libraries are needed.
-Make a build folder, run CMake in the, execute the build.
+Make a build folder, run CMake in the folder, execute the build by passing the input directory.